 Carrie Mae Weems is one of the most important image-makers of our time.
 Her work in photography, social practice, performance, and video has grounded our understanding of the power of visual storytelling and investigated subjectivity in domestic and public spaces.
-This April, nearly 30 years since she produced her ambitious and revelatory Kitchen Table Series — a collection of twenty photos, all shot in her kitchen, and fourteen text panels — the first monograph celebrating the project was finally published.
+This April, nearly 30 years since she produced her ambitious and revelatory _Kitchen Table Series_ — a collection of twenty photos, all shot in her kitchen, and fourteen text panels — the (1) celebrating the project was finally published.

 In her introductory essay to the text, scholar Sarah Lewis describes _Kitchen Table Series_ as “a body of work that probes the depths of our development: how it is that we become.”
 Long before the age of the selfie, Weems embarked on an unprecedented exploration of interiority.
 Very often her own subject, Weems produced work that is raw and personal and in many ways informs how we understand self-imaging even now.

 I’ve never had my own kitchen, but I’ve always had a relationship to the themes explored in Weems’s series.
 In fact, it’s hard to point to my first encounter with her work, because it’s seemingly always been a part of my visual vocabulary as a young black woman who was born in the 1990s.